MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/developer-tools-for-copilot-overview.md

 ## Benefits

 The advantages of using this toolkit include:
-- Designing Solutions that adhere to Responsible AI principles.
+- Designing solutions that adhere to Responsible AI principles.
 - Creating a unified Copilot experience.
 - Accelerating time to market.